Information for Ukrainian refugees

 Did you not receive wages for work or were you exploited in any other way?

 Unfortunately, employers sometimes try to exploit refugees by not paying them their wages or treating them unfairly in other ways.
-Read how to recognize this and what you can do at www.refugeehelp.nl/workingsafety
+You can read about how you recognise this and what you can do at refugeehelp.nl/working-safely.

 Legal assistance

-Do you want to know what your rights are or do you face legal proceedings?
-For more information about legal aid, go to www.refugeehelp.nl/legalaid.
+Do you want to know what your rights are or are you facing legal proceedings?
+For more information about Legal Assistance, go to refugeehelp.nl/legal-assistance.

 Leisure